astropy/package-template/README.rst

   changes:

     git add licenses/LICENSE.rst
-    (if you changed the license and modified setup.py) git add setup.py git commit -m "updated license for new project yourpkg"
+    git add setup.py  # if you changed the license and modified setup.py git commit -m "updated license for new project yourpkg"

 * Take a moment to look over the ``packagename/examplemod.py``